UVADS/DS2022/SETUP.md

 # Getting Started

-Complete the following before the first class:
+Complete the following steps before the first class.

+**Note:** Some tasks may cause errors or require additional settings or configuration.
+This is to be expected.
+Google, StackOverflow, and your classmates can be helpful, as instructional staff do not have the capacity for desktop support.

 - [ ] Take the [**Student Survey**](https://virginia.az1.qualtrics.com/jfe/form/SV_799Osj0KfAPPJ7E).